leader282/leader282/README.md

 - 👋 Hi, I’m @leader282
 - 👀 I’m interested in collaborating with various people in numerous open source projects
-- 🌱 I’m currently learning C++, web development, app development and many more things
+- 🌱 I’m currently learning C++, web development and many more things
-- 💞️ I’m looking to collaborate on web development, blockchain and other interesting topics
+- 💞️ I’m looking to collaborate on web development, machine and deep learning and other interesting topics
 - 📫 How to reach me: Whatsapp no.: 9832144857 | Email: chakrabortyaritra.2002@gmail.com, aritracodm2002@kgpian.iitkgp.ac.in